 Do not stop using FLUTIFORM inhaler or change the dosage without checking with your doctor.
 If you need to stop using FLUTIFORM inhaler, your doctor will tell you how to do this.
 Usually your dose will be gradually reduced each day, before stopping the medicine completely.
 This is to reduce the risk of triggering an asthma attack.

 Do not use FLUTIFORM inhaler to treat an acute asthma attack.

 Things to be careful of

 Be careful driving or operating machinery until you know how FLUTIFORM inhaler affects you.
 FLUTIFORM inhaler is unlikely to affect your ability to drive or operate machinery.
-However, as with many other medicines, some people may experience dizziness, light-headedness or tiredness.
+However, as with many other medicines, some people may experience blurred vision, dizziness or spinning sensation, light-headedness or tiredness.